Chabertia ovina

 Damage:

+The infective L3 larvae ingested by grazing animals, exsheath, and cause hemorrhaging of the colon mucosa.
 The fully developed buccal capsule of the 5th juvenile stage enables the adult C. ovina to become firmly attached to wall of the large intestine by pressing the buccal capsule against the mucous membrane and exerting a powerful sucking action through repeated expansion of the muscular esophagus.
 A plug of host tissue is ingested is and predigested by the secretion of the dorsal esophageal gland.
 (Herd, 1971).
+The major pathological effect of infection is due to the L3 and adults ingesting plugs of mucosa, causing local bleeding and protein loss.
+(Marchiondo et al., 2020).

 Back to Top